louisdevie/birdway/docs/source/docs/v0.1/ref.md

 The options can be a single interrogation mark `?`, two interrogation marks `??`, or nothing.

-If the type of a binding or expression given to format is incompatible with the formatting function, it should result in a type error.

 #### 2.2.3.
 End of string